Wallowa Mountains: Geology

 Many geologists believe that the Wallowa Mountains in northeastern Oregon are a displaced fragment of the Insular Belt.
 The core of the Wallowas is composed of the Wallowa Batholith surrounded by Columbia River basalt.
 In addition there are many older terranes between the batholith and basalt flows.

 The Wallowa Batholith is formed of granite from a magma upwelling in Late Jurassic and Early Cretaceous time (between 160 million and 120 million years ago).
 The placement of this rock caused uplift of the surface, which at the time was tropical sea.
 This is evident from the slate, quartzite, and marble present in the mountains, which come from metamorphism of the sedimentary deposits of oceans during the Triassic.
 At the center of the Batholith are granodioritic rocks, while the outer limits of the range are tonalitic.
 The granite batholith is cut by dikes; however, these are uncommon.

 Glaciers carved out the valleys during the late Pleistocene, which left a number of moraines.
 The series of moraines is formed by a series of glacial advances and retreats.
 Glacial till is also a common feature of the valleys.
 The melting of the glaciers produced a large quantity of water, which carried sediment to the valley bottoms, leaving delta deposits on top of the former deposits.

 Climate

 In the mountains, much precipitation falls as snow.
 Total snowfall peaks around March.
 Most precipitation in the area is orographic precipitation.
 Near the tops of the mountains, total annual precipitation can exceed 100 in per year, while in the valleys it can be as low as 10 in.

 Avalanches

 The Wallowa Mountains are a popular destination for backcountry skiers and snowmobilers.
 However, avalanches are a consistent threat to backcountry skiers and snowmobilers.

-In February 2014, two backcountry skiers were killed and two others were serious injured in the southern Wallowas on Cornucopia Peak when an avalanche swept into a mountainside gully.
-On March 8, 2016, the local avalanche center director, Kip Rand, was killed backcountry skiing near the Hurwal Divide and Chief Joseph Mountain in an avalanche following the collapse of a large cornice.
+In February 2014, two backcountry skiers were killed and two others were seriously injured in the southern Wallowas on Cornucopia Peak when an avalanche swept into a mountainside gully.
+On 8 March 2016, the local avalanche center director, Kip Rand, was killed backcountry skiing near the Hurwal Divide and Chief Joseph Mountain in an avalanche following the collapse of a large cornice.